ithacaxyz/odyssey-examples/chapter1/delegate-p256/README.md

 # Delegating an account to a P256 key

-EIP-7720 and EIP-7212 allow to delegate control over an EOA to a P256 key.
+[EIP-7702](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-7702.md) and [EIP-7212](https://github.com/ethereum/RIPs/blob/master/RIPS/rip-7212.md) allow to delegate control over an EOA to a P256 key.
 This has large potential for UX improvement as P256 keys are adopted by commonly used protocols like [Apple Secure Enclave](https://support.apple.com/en-au/guide/security/sec59b0b31ff/web) and [WebAuthn](https://webauthn.io).

 ## Why do EIP-7702+EIP-7212 matter?
-The usual flow of crypto user onboarding works as follows: The user has to set up a new wallet, write down a mnemonic and keep it safe at all times.
-What if there was an easier way to securely store your private key?
-Web2 has already solved this problem with introducing passkeys, enabling users to use very familiar authentication methods such as touch id, while keeping their passwords secure.
-This example will showcase how the upcoming EIP's EIP-7720 and EIP-7212 (already implemented in Odyssey with Chapter 1), will enable you to use your passkey to sign an on-chain message and help onboarding users that may be novice in crypto onto your Dapp.
+The traditional flow of crypto onboarding experience can feel cumbersome: Users have to setup a wallet, back up their mnemonic phrase and make sure to keep it safe.
+What if there was an simpler and more secure way to manage private keys?
+Passkeys have already solved this problem by allowing users to authenticate using methods like Touch ID while keeping passwords safe.
+These keys are generated within secure hardware modules, such as Apple's Secure Enclave or a Trusted Platform Module (TPM), which are isolated from the operating system to protect them from being exposed.

-EIP-7212 introduces a precompile for the secp256r1 elliptic curve, a curve that is widely used in protocols like [Apple Secure Enclave](https://support.apple.com/en-au/guide/security/sec59b0b31ff/web) and [WebAuthn](https://webauthn.io).
+EIP-7212 introduces a precompile for the **secp256r1** elliptic curve, a curve that is widely used in protocols like [Apple Secure Enclave](https://support.apple.com/en-au/guide/security/sec59b0b31ff/web) and [WebAuthn](https://webauthn.io).
 EIP-7702 introduces a new transaction type, allowing an Externally Owned Accounts (EOAs) to function like a smart contract.
 This unlocks features such as gas sponsorship, transaction bundling or granting limited permissions to a sub-key.

-The example below will walk you through how we can use our p256 key (think face id or touch id) to sign an on-chain transaction.
+This example demonstrates how the upcoming EIP's EIP-7720 and EIP-7212 (already live in Odyssey's Chapter 1), will enable you to use a passkey to sign an on-chain message, improving the onboarding experience for crypto novices using your Dapp.

 ## Steps involved